5 tips for creating your next project fast.

 4. Mind over matter.

-The MILK Design Studio makes the image upload and design process easy and if need be you can reach out to our customer service staff to get you over any humps that are causing you to procrastinate.
+The MILK Design Studio makes the image upload and design process easy and if need be you can see our Knowledge Base or reach out to our customer service staff to get you over any humps that are causing you to procrastinate.
 Putting aside time to do something meaningful feels good, so put aside a few evenings in the week to put some music on, pour a glass of wine and complete your book.
 You'll likely get more than you expected done and allowing small blocks of time per week will make all the difference.
 Your memories are worth it.

 5. Enlist your friends for help.

 Invite a friend around for final proofing and to get their honest opinion on your choices of photos, layouts, cover fabric and paper.
-Or you can send an online version of your in progress digital flipbook to friends via Facebook, Twitter or email.
+Or you can send an online version of your in-progress digital flipbook to friends via Facebook, Twitter or email.
 Staring at a screen for a long time, you'll begin to miss details, so getting someone with fresh eyes to scan any text for spelling or grammatical errors is a great help.
 You'll be able to make your decisions more quickly and have the added advantage of a second opinion.

 Finally, don't be afraid to press print.